informalsystems/tendermint-rs/abci/README.md

 [![Apache 2.0 Licensed][license-image]][license-link]
 ![Rust Stable][rustc-image]

-ABCI framework for building applications for Tendermint in Rust.
+[ABCI] framework for building low-level applications for Tendermint in Rust.

 ## Requirements

 - The latest stable version of Rust

+## API

+At present, this crate only exposes a synchronous, blocking API based on Rust's standard library's networking capabilities. `async` client/server support is planned in future updates.

+The primary trait to be implemented by an ABCI application is the [`Application`] trait.
+One of the core ideas here is that an ABCI application must be able to be cloned for use in different threads, since Tendermint opens 4 connections to the ABCI server.
+See the [spec][tendermint-abci-spec] for details.

 ## Examples

+See [`src/application`](./src/application/) for some example applications written using this crate.

-A trivial in-memory key/value store application is provided.
-To run this application, from the `tendermint-abci` crate's directory:
+To run the key/value store example application, from the `tendermint-abci` crate's directory:

 ```bash
 # Set your logging level through RUST_LOG (e.g. RUST_LOG=info)